Checks run at pull request #####

 ...

-There are two main sets of automation steps and checks run:
+There are three main sets of automation steps and checks run:

 • .github/workflows/pull-request.yml : Run upon opening a pull request